-At OSU, which is located in Columbus, Ohio, we believe a diverse population enriches the educational experience of all our students, and we know that minority physicians are key health care providers for our nation’s underserved population.
-Thirty-seven students who are underrepresented in medicine (URM) matriculated in its entering class of 2011.
-Some of these students completed our MEDPATH post-baccalaureate program, while others were awarded renewable merit-based scholarships currently valued at $124,000 over four years.
+At OSU, which is located in Columbus, Ohio, we believe a diverse population enriches the educational experience of all our students and trainees, and we know that clinicians from groups underrepresented in medicine and biomedical sciences are key health care providers for our nation’s underserved population.
+Forty-two students who are underrepresented in medicine (URM) matriculated in its entering class of 2015.

 The medical college is affiliated with The Ohio State University Medical Center, and is recognized as one of "America’s Best Hospitals" for the 19th consecutive year by U.S. News & World Report leading the region in 11 categories: cancer, ear, nose & throat, diabetes and endocrinology, gynecology, heart & heart surgery, kidney disorders, orthopedics, rehabilitation, respiratory disorders, and urology.

 Columbus, Ohio is the fifteenth largest city in the United States and boasts an increasingly diverse population which includes representation of 134 nations speaking 105 languages.
 Our Somalian community is the second largest in the United States.
-The medical college’s affiliation with the Columbus Free Clinic and the Clinica Latina provides excellent opportunities for medical students to hone their clinical skills and assist culturally diverse patients at the same time.
+The medical college’s affiliation with the Columbus Free Clinic and the Clinica Latina provides excellent opportunities for students and trainees to hone their clinical skills and assist culturally diverse patients at the same time.